 \subsection{Problem Modelling}

-\textit{w.l.o.g.}, we assume there are $n$ \textbf{users} in total, and each of them is represented by an integer ID:$i\in\{1,\cdots,n\}$.
+\textit{W.l.o.g.}, we assume there are total $n$ \textbf{users}, and each of them is represented by an integer ID:$i\in\{1,\cdots,n\}$.
 Each user generates time-series data records $x_{i,t}$ at time $t$, but we use $x_{i}$ to denote his data value for visual comfort.
-A third-party \textbf{aggregator} wishes to choose an arbitrary subset of users $\mathcal{P}\subseteq \{1,\cdots,n\}$ to conduct certain data analysis on their private data records by evaluating: where $x_{ik}$ is user $i$'s private value for the $k$-th product term $\prod x_{ik}^{e_{ik}}$, and we call $\mathcal{P}$ as the participants of the polynomial evaluation.
+A third-party \textbf{aggregator} wishes to choose an arbitrary subset of users $\mathcal{P}\subseteq \{1,\cdots,n\}$ to conduct certain data analysis on their private data records by evaluating:

+where $x_{ik}$ is user $i$'s private value for the $k$-th product term $\prod x_{ik}^{e_{ik}}$, and we call $\mathcal{P}$ as the participants of the polynomial evaluation.
 Note that Eq.(\ref{equation:polynomial}) can be used to represent any general multivariate polynomial because the coefficients $c_k$'s and the exponents $e_{ik}$'s are tunable parameters.

-To model the time-variation, we use a discrete time domain $T=\{t_1,t_2,\cdots\}$ of time slots (\textit{e.g.,} Unix time), and when the aggregator submits the query polynomial to users, he will also declare a sequential time window $T_f\subset T$ associated with the polynomial in order to request users' data generated during the time window $T_f$.
+To model the time-variation, we use a discrete time domain $T=\{t_1,t_2,\cdots\}$ of time slots, and when the aggregator submits the query polynomial to users, he will also declare a sequential time window $T_f\subset T$ associated with the polynomial in order to request users' data generated during the time window $T_f$.